timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app.md

 ## sync.Pool

-Which each connection coming in on it's own separate go-routine, the easiest way to write you code is create and destroy everything you need in that go-routine.
-This will work for a while, but eventually, if your requests start increasing you'll start running into issues with garbage collection.
+Which each connection coming in on its own separate go-routine, the easiest way to write your code is create and destroy everything you need within that go-routine.
+This will work for a while, but eventually, if your request load starts increasing you'll start running into issues with garbage collection.
 Most of the time, the answer to that problem is `sync.Pool`.

-For example, if you want to gzip every response, your first pass may have to creating a new gzip writer on every request.
+For example, if you want to gzip every response, your first pass may have you creating a new gzip writer on every request.
 If your server gets a huge spike in traffic, then your server will be spending a lot of time reclaiming unused gzip writers when things start to die down.

-Instead, use `sync.Pool` to instantiate your gzip writers, and when you're done with them, put them back in the pool to be reused, instead of garbage collected.
+Instead, you can use `sync.Pool` to instantiate your gzip writers, and when you're done with them, put them back in the pool to be reused, instead of garbage collected.

 ```Go
 func init() {